sonic-net/SONiC/doc/ifa/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 12. Verify if error is logged when IFA collector is not reachable or collector is not running on UDP port.
 13. Verify that crash is not seen when IFA is configured on a platform that does not support IFA.
 14. Verify that IFA telemetry packet is dropped when packet length exceeds the limit defined by platform.

-# 10 Internal Design Information
-Internal BRCM information to be removed before sharing with the community.